Is commercial cleaning a good startup idea? How does one run a commercial cleaning business?

 3- A Business License

 Most states require commercial cleaning services to take out business licenses or permits.
 These may come in the form of vendor’s licenses or DBA registrations.
-Business licenses also allow cleaning services to operate and pay taxes as official business entities, collect sales tax from clients, register a name for the company, and avoid the stiff penalties that can come from operating without a license.
+Business licenses also allow cleaning services to operate and pay taxes as official business entities, collect sales tax from clients, register a name for the company.
+You can also consider seeking out professional LLC service providers to get the job done for you and avoid the stiff penalties that can come from operating without a license.

 4- Adequate Startup Funding